• Recipes

 Substitutions

-• Vegan beef - instead of vegan beef, such as the Juicy Marbles Filet I used here, you can use any meat alternative you might prefer.
-These can be highly processed, so if you want to avoid all that, just stick with baked tofu or sautéed mushrooms.
-Oyseter mushrooms work very well.
+• Vegan beef - Instead of vegan beef such as the Juicy Marbles Filet I used here, you can use any plant-based meat alternative you prefer.
+These can sometimes be highly processed, so if you want to avoid that, baked tofu or sautéed mushrooms are great options.
+Oyster mushrooms in particular work beautifully for their flavour and texture.

-• Rice - if you want to avoid white rice or can’t find Japanese short-grain, try brown rice, or cauliflower rice for a low-carb option.
+• Rice - If you want to avoid white rice or can't find Japanese short-grain, brown rice works well.
+Cauliflower rice can also stand in if you're looking for a low-carb option.

-• Vegetables - spinach, kale, or steamed broccoli are great substitutes - just aim for something green and quick to cook.
-Add an extra side selection of pickled vegetables for some extra crunch.
-Try my easy pickled carrots
+• Vegetables - spinach, kale, string beans, edamame or steamed broccoli are all great substitutes.
+Just aim for something green and quick to steam.

 Variations